-At least 51 % of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Disclosure Regulation) (#1A, please also refer to the information under "What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?" and "What is the minimum share of socially sustainable investments?").
+At least 51 % of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Sustainable Finance Disclosure Regulation) (#1A).
+This percentage is established on the issuer level and includes investments pursuant to Regulation (EU) 2020/852 (Taxonomy Regulation).